Los Angeles Terrorism Charge Lawyers

-If you’ve been charged with domestic terrorism, the full weight of state, local, and federal law enforcement will come crashing down on you.
+If you’ve been charged with domestic terrorism in Los Angeles, the full weight of state, local, and federal law enforcement will come crashing down on you.
 In these cases, zealous federal prosecutors with limitless resources will do everything they can to put you behind bars.

-The most important thing to remember is: Don’t say anything to investigators or prosecutors until you’ve met with an experienced domestic terrorism attorney.
+The most important thing to remember is: Don’t say anything to investigators or prosecutors until you’ve met with an experienced Los Angeles domestic terrorism attorney.

 At Werksman Jackson & Quinn LLP, our nationally recognized trial lawyers have prevailed in several high-stakes cases against federal prosecutors.
 We won’t be intimidated by anybody.

 Our team provides the skilled counsel you need to get a favorable outcome.
 Call (213) 688-0460 to learn more today.

 Using provisions of the Hertzberg-Alacrom California Prevention of Terrorism Act, the PATRIOT ACT, and other federal statutes, prosecutors and law enforcement agencies now have expanded capabilities and resources to prosecute people charged with domestic terrorism.

 All the enforcement and surveillance powers afforded to federal agencies to combat drug trafficking and organized crime cases are now available to fight domestic terrorism.